sam-don/baby-stats/README.md

 - Start service with `systemctl start baby-stats-api`

 - Move to the 'client' folder and run `npm run build`
-- Copy the contents of the build folder to the public html folder with `cp build/* /var/www/html`
+- Copy the contents of the build folder to the public html folder with `cp -r build/* /var/www/html`
 - Modify 'etc/nginx/site-available/default' to route api requests internally by adding this under the root location:
 ```
 location /api {